Xomega-Net/Xomega.Docs/docs/tutorial/3-details/1-child-list.md

 Also, add a required boolean parameter `is active`, which will indicate if this is a current product that has not been discontinued.
 We will also set this parameter as such on the enumeration configuration, so that it would not prompt discontinued products in any selection lists, but can still use them to decode a product ID into the corresponding name.

-With these changes your `read enum` operation will look as follows.
+With these changes, your `read enum` operation will look as follows.

 ```xml title="product.xom"
     <object name="product">